esperanca/personal_website/src/pages/about.md

 socialImage: "/images/daniel_souza_photo.jpg"
 ---
-![A photograph of Daniel Souza](/images/daniel_souza_photo.jpg "A photograph of Daniel Souza ") *A photograph of Daniel Souza at his home in London*
+![A photograph of Daniel Souza](/images/daniel_souza_photo.jpg "A photograph of Daniel Souza ") *Enjoying my home office in Tower Hill - London, 2022 - Photo by Leiliane Valadares*

 Since 1998, I have been designing processes, services, digital experiences and organisations.
 Recently, I led product and service design teams at: